philipsephton-qa/Philip_Sephton_Assessment_2/README.md

 ## Acknowledgments

-Aswene Sivaraj and Savannah Vaithilingham, helped debug and correct code D.S.Malik, Published JAVA Programming which i used to reference
+Aswene Sivaraj and Savannah Vaithilingham, helped debug and correct code, D.S.Malik, Published JAVA Programming which i used to reference